 Even when the pedestrian in a collision wasn’t hurt, a driver’s vehicle may be damaged.
 For the motorist to file a successful claim with their insurance company, they may need a police report indicating that the pedestrian unexpectedly ran out in front of them.

 Seek Legal Counsel for Your Case

-If you are a pedestrian who was struck by a negligent driver, it is wise to have a skilled attorney on your side to navigate the legal system.
+If you are a pedestrian who was struck by a negligent driver, it is wise to have a skilled Sacramento personal injury lawyer on your side to navigate the legal system.
 The experienced team at Guenard & Bozarth, LLP has a reputation you can count on to seek the best possible outcome.
-Visit our website today to see how we can help.
+Contact Guenard & Bozarth online today to see how we can help.